All Products

 -c

-Enables resumable uploads.
+Enables resumable downloads.

 -t

-Number of retry attempts.
+The number of retry attempts.
 Setting it to 0 means unlimited retries.

 -O

-Specifies the destination path and file name.
+Specifies the destination file path and name.

 Example